 2. Coherence (2013)

-‘Coherence’, a story of eight friends at a dinner party experience a troubling chain of reality bending events, is essentially based on a scientific theory referred to as Schrödinger’s cat theory.
+‘Coherence,’ a story of eight friends at a dinner party experience a troubling chain of reality bending events, is essentially based on a scientific theory referred to as Schrödinger’s cat theory.
 Schrödinger’s cat is a thought experiment, sometimes described as a paradox, devised by Austrian physicist Erwin Schrödinger in 1935.
-In simple terms, it is the possibility of existence of multiple simultaneous realities at the same time.
-A fascinating film based on even more fascinating idea.
+In simple terms, it is the possibility of the existence of multiple simultaneous realities at the same time.
+A fascinating film based on an even more fascinating idea.
 Try it.
 You won’t be disappointed.